 Can I put starter fertilizer on new sod?

 Starter fertilizer is specifically formulated for use on new sod whose root systems aren’t yet established.
 Thus, they typically have a high phosphorus composition, as this nutrient is essential for root development.
 Therefore- it’s okay (and perhaps- important) to apply starter fertilizer on new sod.
-Still, you should ensure to follow manufacturer’s recommendations when applying starter fertilizer to avoid overfeeding the grass and consequently degrading the soil.
-Also, you can have your lawn soil’s phosphorus levels tested prior to sod installation; as you don’t want to apply a phosphorus-laden starter fertilizer on soil that’s already rich in the same nutrient.
+Still, you should follow the manufacturer’s recommendations when applying starter fertilizer to avoid overfeeding the grass and consequently degrading the soil.
+Also, you can have your lawn soil’s phosphorus levels tested before sod installation, as you don’t want to apply a phosphorus-laden starter fertilizer on soil that’s already rich in the same nutrient.
 This would also help prevent the new sod installation turning brown.

-If you’re working on a budget and can’t get your soil phosphorus levels tested, or maybe your region lacks a local agricultural extension office to help you with the same, you can adopt the guidelines of Peter Landschoot, a renowned turfgrass science tutor at Penn State Extension.
-Mr. Landschoot recommends the application of a-half to one-pound of nitrogen per 1000- square feet of sod area.
-Anything exceeding this and you’re liable to scorch your developing turf, or at least stunt its growth.
-Finally, if your soil test results note that your lawn soil is deficient in key nutrients like potash, application of a starter fertilizer might not solve this problem.
+Suppose you’re working on a budget and can’t get your soil phosphorus levels tested, or maybe your region lacks a local agricultural extension office to help you with the same.
+In that case, you can adopt the guidelines of Peter Landschoot, a renowned turfgrass science tutor at Penn State Extension.
+Mr. Landschoot recommends the application of a half to one pound of nitrogen per 1000- square feet of sod area.
+Anything exceeding this, you’re liable to scorch your developing turf or stunt its growth.
+Finally, if your soil test results note that your lawn soil is deficient in key nutrients like potash, applying a starter fertilizer might not solve this problem.